-3. Press the FLOOR START button to start the floor.
+Press the FLOOR START button to start the floor.

-Press the FLOOR START button to store the floor value.
+4. Press the FLOOR START button to store the floor value.

 The display shows FLOOR STORE.
-The set value will be used whenever the floor is started in the future until you change the setting again.
+The set value is used whenever the floor is started in the future until you change the setting again.